matt1187/968VL/README.md

 - DDC interface is not working, fixing in future is not planned, sorry.
 - heavy to find a S3 Vision968 (86C968) chip
 - Card would work with a S3 Vision964 (86C964) too, but that would need modification of VGA-ROM (difference in registers) so that text/CGA/MDA modes work correctly
+- Some (many) TVP3026 DAC has issuses with VESA 4bit Mode: Line Jitter  (my original SPEA Mercury P64V PCI has also line jitter) Side notice: I have two 968VL with good 4bit VESA mode